Special Operations Unit

 615-741-5660 or 615-741-2060

-It is the policy of the Tennessee Department of Safety and Homeland Security to employ the Tennessee Highway Patrol Special Operations Division to conduct operations in order to safeguard the lives of the general public and officers as they safely terminate unusual occurrences.
-This elite unit is charged with handling situations outside the normal duties performed by members within the department.
-The department will train and utilize these members to facilitate the needs of other enforcement personnel in the completion of specific duty-related tasks.
-Each member is tasked and must perfect all six specialized sections within the unit: (Aviation Section, Special Weapons and Tactics, Explosive Ordnance Disposal, Public Safety Divers, Search and Rescue and different facets of K-9 utilization).
-This specialized unit is based out of Nashville to allow for rapid deployment throughout the State of Tennessee.
+It is the policy of the Tennessee Department of Safety and Homeland Security to employ the Tennessee Highway Patrol Special Operations Section to safeguard the lives of the general public and officers as they safely resolve unusual occurrences.
+The unit is charged with handling situations outside the typical duties performed by members within the Department.
+The Department will train and utilize these members to facilitate the needs of other enforcement personnel in the completion of specific duty-related tasks.
+This specialized unit is based out of Nashville to allow for deployment throughout the State of Tennessee.

-The Aviation unit is responsible for all air support and any other aviation related responsibility that assists the Department of Safety and Homeland Security and other public safety agencies.
-The unit has four pilots and two mechanics.
-It utilizes four Bell 206B “Jet Ranger” helicopters, one Bell OH-58 “Kiowa” and one Bell UH-1H “Huey” for searches for both criminal and non-criminal searches, hoist rescue and tactical operations, stolen vehicle location, marijuana eradication and various other tasks.
-Helicopters are equipped with various types of equipment, including Forward Looking Infrared (FLIR) cameras, search lights and LoJack receivers.
+The Aviation Unit is responsible for all air support and any other aviation related responsibility that assists the Department of Safety and Homeland Security and other public safety agencies.
+The unit utilizes its helicopter fleet for both criminal and non-criminal searches, hoist rescue, tactical operations, stolen vehicle location, marijuana eradication, and other tasks.
+Helicopters are equipped with various types of equipment, including Forward Looking Infrared (FLIR) cameras, search lights, LoJack receivers, and the Downlink system.
 Helicopters and pilots are stationed in the THP Fall Branch, Nashville and Jackson districts.
-Aviation Section pilots are recruited from within the ranks of the Tennessee Highway Patrol.
-The Department of Safety and Homeland Security is one of several agencies that make up the Governor’s Task Force on Marijuana Eradication.
-Marijuana eradication missions are flown across the state.
-Other agencies on the Task Force include the Alcoholic Beverage Commission, Tennessee Bureau of Investigation and the Tennessee National Guard.
+Aviation Unit pilots are recruited from within the ranks of the Tennessee Highway Patrol.
+The Department of Safety and Homeland Security, the Tennessee Bureau of Investigation, and the Tennessee National Guard collectively form the Governor’s Task Force on Marijuana Eradication and fly missions across the State.

 Special Weapons and Tactics